 They took Jesus, therefore, and He went out, bearing His own cross, to the place called the Place of a Skull, which is called in Hebrew, Golgotha.
-(NASB) John 19:17
+John 19:17 (NASB)

 History tells us that the wooden crosses had different designs.
-The question, “Are there any historical facts about the cross?” illustrates the shape of several ancient crosses.
+The question “Are there any historical facts about the cross?” illustrates the shape of several ancient crosses.
 What is the significance of the cross of Jesus Christ?
 The significance of the cross is not its design, construction, or purpose, but its symbolic meaning.
 It is the symbol of Jesus’ death.
 It is symbolic of the fact that Jesus died so that our sins can be forgiven.

 Jesus’ death was prophesied thousands of years before.

 Men of Israel, listen to these words: Jesus the Nazarene, a man attested to you by God with miracles and wonders and signs which God performed through Him in your midst, just as you yourselves know – this Man, delivered over by the predetermined plan and foreknowledge of God, you nailed to a cross by the hands of godless men and put Him to death.
-(NASB) Acts 2:22-23
+Acts 2:22-23 (NASB)

 How did He die?
-With a crown of thorns crushed down on His head, His hands and feet were nailed to the cross.
-After hours of anguish and pain, a Roman spear was thrust finally into His side, and there on that cross He died for the your sins and my sins.
+With a crown of thorns crushed down on His head, His hands and feet were nailed to the cross (Matthew 27:29; Mark 15:22-25; John 19:1, 18; 20:25).
+After hours of anguish and pain, He chose to die when He knew that all of the prophecies had been fulfilled (Matthew 27:45-50; Mark 15:33-39; Luke 23:44-47; John 10:18; 19:28-30).
+Subsequently, a Roman spear was thrust into His side.
+It was there on that cross Jesus died for your sins and mine.

 . . . and He Himself bore our sins in His body on the cross, so that we might die to sin and live to righteousness; for by His wounds you were healed.
-(NASB) 1 Peter 2:24
+1 Peter 2:24 (NASB)

-The sky turned black and the ground was rippled with an earthquake.
+That afternoon the sky turned dark (Matthew 27:45).
+When He died, the ground rippled with an earthquake and the bodies of some saints were resurrected (Matthew 27:50-52).
 Soon afterward His dead body was removed from the cross and buried in a cave.

 When they had carried out all that was written concerning Him, they took Him down from the cross and laid Him in a tomb.
 But God raised Him from the dead . . .
-(NASB) Acts 13:29-30
+Acts 13:29-30 (NASB)

 The God of our fathers raised up Jesus, whom you had put to death by hanging Him on a cross.
-(NASB) Acts 5:30 (NASB)
+Acts 5:30 (NASB)

 Are there any historical facts about the cross?